Ingridfiv/ingridsblog/content/Commentary to IV Eg.md

 >Sancteque ecclesie cultores per quorum manus transeundum est quod Domino uniuersorum pro nostrarum salute animarum damus, inreprehensibiliter casteque et sancte uiuant, sicut decet Dei ministros quatinus sua sanctitate pro nobis apud Altissimum mereantur fieri intercessores.
 >And let the ministers of the holy church, into whose hands we pass what we give to the Lord of universes for the salvation of our souls, live irreproachably, chastely and holily, just as befits God’s servants, so that they by their sanctity earn to be intercessors for us in relation to the Highest one.

-The same pompous wordy-ness is also seen in the addition in the Latin which reads 'And lest the agreement of this council should ever be hidden and destroyed by oblivion by the machinations of depraved people, let it be confirmed and strengthened' where the Old English simply says 'and one should write many documents about this' (IV Eg 15.1).
+The same pompous wordy-ness is also seen in the addition in the Latin which reads 'and lest the agreement of this council should ever be hidden and destroyed by oblivion by the machinations of depraved people, let it be confirmed and strengthened' where the Old English simply says 'and one should write many documents about this' (IV Eg 15.1).

-The tone of the Latin is certainly more homiletic than the Old English.
-Of the more overtly ecclesiastical additions is the quotation from the Bible (Psalms 7:17) added to the Latin in a passage on cattle theft and trade (one of several differences in this passage, IV Eg 11):
+The tone of the Latin is not just more flowery but also more homiletic than the Old English.
+Of the more overtly ecclesiastical additions is a quotation from the Bible (Psalms 7:17) added to the Latin in a passage on cattle theft and trade (one of several differences in this passage, IV Eg 11):

 >Gif he þonne cynne þæt he hit mid gewitnysse bohte 7 þæt leas bið, sy he þeof 7 þolige heafdes 7 ealles þæs þe he age.
 >If he then declares that he bought it with witness and that is untrue, he is a thief and he is to forfeit his head and everything that he owns.